CarlosAndresd/f_abm/CONTRIBUTING.md

 	- Variable names should be lowercase.
 - Whenever possible, add in the function docstrings a simple example of how to use the function.
 Also, make use of default parameters to be able to use the functions in a simple way.
 - When adding functions to a module remenber to list them in the docstrings of the module.
+- When importing functions from other modules explicitly mention them in the import statement.